dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 3. Oeffner RD, Croll TI, Millán C, Poon BK, Schlicksup CJ, Read RJ, et al. Putting AlphaFold models to work with phenix.process_predicted_model and ISOLDE.
 Acta Cryst D. 2022 Nov 1;78(11):1303–14.

-Again for the basic processing thee inbuild version of phenix.process_predicted_model is enough to archieve good phasing results.
+Again for the basic processing of the inbuild version of phenix.process_predicted_model or the implemented version of it is enough to archieve good phasing results. *The implementation is prefererred as it avoids chain and domain splitting for multimers.

 #### 1.3 Molecular replacement & refinement
 For the molecular replacement and refinement the Dimple pipeline from the CCP4 program is run automatically.